 A request for reconsideration is an appeal to the DOL for the denial to be reconsidered if you believe it was due to an error or some other consideration.
 Be aware that the processing times will vary depending on the department’s caseload and ability to handle existing applications.

 What happens if the DOL refuses to reconsider?

 If they refuse your request for reconsideration, it will shift to a request for review to the Board of Alien Labor Certification Appeals (BALCA).
 There is no standard processing time for decisions made by BALCA but it can take more than a year between the issuance of the docket to the final decision.

-Last year (FY 2016) some of the most common certified permanent labor applications were in the field of computers and mathematics.
-Reports released by the Department of Labor suggest that the top fields that receive PERM approvals include those in architecture and engineering, business/ financial operations, management, education, training and library services.
+Last year (FY 2022) some of the most common certified permanent labor applications were in the field of Software and IT.
+Reports released by the Department of Labor suggest that the top fields that receive PERM approvals include those in software engineering, business/ financial operations, management, statistics, training, and library services.

-A list of the top certified PERM applications for 2016 can be located here.
-In terms of top industries for sponsoring employers, the list was largely consolidated by professional and technical services, followed by manufacturing, education, finance and insurance.
+A list of the top certified PERM applications for 2022 can be located here.
+In terms of top industries for sponsoring employers, the list was largely consolidated by professional and technical services, followed by manufacturing, information, retail trade, and finance.

-While we can’t say definitively what will or won’t trigger an audit since the vast majority of them are selected at random, we can say that if there is a foreign language requirement for your position, you will most likely receive an audit to verify it.
+We can’t say definitively what will or won’t trigger an audit since the vast majority of them are selected at random.
+We can say that if there is a foreign language requirement for your position, you will most likely receive an audit to verify it.